yegor256/total/README.md

 end
 ```

-This code will return the actual memory size in Mb, if it can be detected,
+This code returns the actual memory size in Mb,
-or 512 otherwise.
+  if it can be detected, or 512 otherwise.

 That's it.